AndersFluur/LinkPlayApi/api.md

 Fields | Description
 -------|------------
-Language | Language
+language | Language
-SSID | SSID equipment
+ssid | SSID equipment
-Firmware | Software version
+firmware | Software version
-Build | Note: Actual output is output, debug, save Three cases, indicates the version of the type generally press.
+build | Build type (release, debug)
 Release | Date of Release
-Group | Name of the group
+group | Name of the group
-Expired | Outdated software flag: 0: valid; 1: Out of date MAC | Mac Address
+expired | Is software outdated?
+1: No 0: Yes
+MAC | Mac Address
-Internet | Internet access: 0; 1: true
+internet | Internet access: 0: No; 1: Yes
-Uuid | UDID device, the first 8 bytes of the project ID, followed by the device's unique identifier Netstat | WIFI connection state. <br>0: not connected <br>1: transient state<br>2: Connected Essid | WIFI router to connect to, use the command GetStatus returned using hex coded hex to support the transmission of special characters.
-Apcli0 | The IP address of WIFI
-Eth2 | IP address of the Ethernet
-Hardware | Hardware version
-Project | Name of the project
+uuid | UDID device, the first 8 bytes of the project ID, followed by the device's unique identifier netstat | WIFI connection state. <br>0: not connected <br>1: transient state<br>2: Connected essid | WIFI router to connect to, returned in hex to support the transmission of special characters. apcli0 | The IP address of WIFI eth2 | IP address of the Ethernet hardware | Hardware version project | Name of the project
 VersionUpdate | New version available
-NewVer | Available version number
-Mcu_ver | The version MCU, if 0 indicates the absence of MCU DeviceName | Name upnp and airplay of Sonoé iEast Temp_uuid |  Temp uuid, will change after boot up Streams | Bit:<br>0 if MFI airplay activated<br>1 airplay activated<br>2 if DLNA enabled<br>3 if Qplay<br>10 if TTPod<br>11 if DoubanFM<br>14 if QingTing<br>15 if ximalaya<br>16 TuneIn<br>17 iHeartRadio<br>18 Tida<br>21 Pandora<br>22 Spotify
+NewVer | Available version number mcu_ver | The version MCU, if 0 indicates the absence of MCU DeviceName | Device name (UPNP, AirPlay, Hostname) temp_uuid |  Temp uuid, will change after boot up streams | WARNING: The following info is WRONG for atleast 1 firmware version<br>Bit:<br>0 if MFI airplay activated<br>1 airplay activated<br>2 if DLNA enabled<br>3 if Qplay<br>10 if TTPod<br>11 if DoubanFM<br>14 if QingTing<br>15 if ximalaya<br>16 TuneIn<br>17 iHeartRadio<br>18 Tida<br>21 Pandora<br>22 Spotify
-Streams_all| The audio streams to be displayed showing the user interface External| Have a light control
-Preset_key | Presets key number
-Plm_support | 0 LineIn (Aux)<br>1 BT<br>2 optical
-WifiChannel | WiFi Channel WiFi bands
-AP_clients | number of AP clients
-battery |1 means battery is in charging Battery_percent | 0 to 100
-Securemode | WiFi secured or not psk | If the WiFi is secured, allows to fill in the password usb_storagesize | U disk storage size usb_freesize | Udisk free size mmc_storagesize | Mmc storage size , otherwise this one, there are no T cards mmc_freesize | Mmc free size
-Part1_storage | User1 part in ROM, storage size
-Part1_free | User1 part in ROM, free size
-Part2_storage | User2 part in ROM, storage size
-Part2_free | User2 part in ROM, free size
+streams_all| The audio streams to be displayed showing the user interface external| Does the device have a light control preset_key | Presets key number plm_support | 0 LineIn (Aux)<br>1 BT<br>2 optical WifiChannel | Number of WiFi Channel / WiFi bands AP_clients | Number of AP clients battery |1 means battery is in charging (BROKEN on atleast 1 model) battery_percent | 0 to 100 (BROKEN on atleast 1 model) securemode | WiFi secured or not psk | If the WiFi is secured, password in plaintext usb_storagesize | USB storage size usb_freesize | USB free space mmc_storagesize | SD storage size mmc_freesize | SD free space part1_storage | User1 part in ROM, storage size part1_free | User1 part in ROM, free size part2_storage | User2 part in ROM, storage size part2_free | User2 part in ROM, free size

 ## Get system log download page